Esri/utility-network-properties-extractor/README.md

 # utility-network-properties-extractor
 This repository contains the source code for the 'Utility Network Property Extractor' ArcGIS Pro Add-in.
-Single click buttons will create CSV files for Utility Network, Geodatabase and Map properties.
+Single click buttons will create CSV files for the ArcGIS Utility Network, Geodatabase and Map properties.
 There are also 3 efficiency tools to help set up your map.

-The Add-in works against layers from featureservices, database connections and file geodatabases.
+The Add-in works against layers from feature services, database connections and file geodatabases.
 Buttons are enabled/disabled based on the layers in the map.

 The Add-in is domain network agnostic.
 It doesn’t matter if the industry is Electric, Gas, Communications, District Heating & Cooling, Water, Sewer, or others.